alddesign/crudkit/readme-setup.md

 	DB_USERNAME		if needed
 	DB_PASSWORD		if needed

-3. Edit "<laravel-root-directory>/config/crudkit.php"
+2. Edit "<laravel-root-directory>/config/crudkit.php"
 	* Edit at least the the sections "Admin Login" and "General".
 	* Remember the "app_name_url" parameter

+# START
-4. Open crudkit by opening APP_URL/app_name_url in your browser
+Open crudkit by opening APP_URL/app_name_url in your browser
 	* Example: http://localhost/my-new-crudkit-app